- Walking benefits those living with cancer: although a low-impact form of exercise, it offers cardio-vascular and respiratory fitness.

-We spoke to physiotherapist and Perci Professional Hannah Leach about the benefits of walking while living with cancer or in recovery.
+We spoke to physiotherapist and Perci Professional Hannah Leach about the benefits of walking after chemo, while living with cancer or in recovery.

 Did you know the average person walks 65,000 miles in their lifetime?
 That’s the same as walking around the Earth three times.
 The human body is designed to walk and it is essential that we aim to optimise this movement daily.

 “Walk and be happy; walk and be healthy”Charles Dickens

 For most people living with and beyond cancer, exercise recommendations are the same as the general population: 150 minutes of moderate exercise each week.
 This can be achieved with a brisk walk 5 days a week, for 30 minutes (Campbell et al, 2019).

 Walking means “to move along by putting one foot in front of the other, allowing each foot to touch the floor before lifting the next” (Cambridge Dictionary).
 This is what makes walking different to running, which requires periods of being airborne, increasing the level of impact and risk of injury.